Euclideon/vaultclient/docs/TranslationGuide.md

 - `liveFeedGroupID`: When in `liveFeedModeGroups` mode, this is the input for the Group ID.
 [Will eventually be a drop down to select by group name]

 #### Polygon Models
+- `polyModelInvertFaces`: Label on check box to invert the winding order of the triangles
 - `polyModelMesh`: Used on the label next to mesh information in the scene explorer with "Show Diagnostic Information" enabled
 - `polyModelTexture`: Used on the label next to mesh texture information in the scene explorer with "Show Diagnostic Information" enabled
 - `polyModelMatColour`: Used on the label next to mesh material colour information in the scene explorer with "Show Diagnostic Information" enabled